 Register for the ACT at, www.act.org and think about scheduling a practice exam.
-Since the ACT is offered 12 times a year, it’s easy to build an effective study plan.
+Since the ACT is offered throughout the year, it’s easy to build an effective study plan.
 Whether taking the test in a few weeks or a few months, scheduling a practice exam and having a study guide to review expectations will lead to a clearer understanding of how to increase test scores.

-At All Pro Tutoring, we offer three separate tutoring options for the ACT: individual sessions, a 4-hour group bootcamp, and a 9-hour class course.
-We also provide a free practice test to better pair students with testing professionals suited to their needs.
+At All-Pro Tutoring, we offer three separate tutoring options for the ACT: individual sessions, group sessions, and a 4-hour or 9-hour class course.
+We also provide a free practice test to better prepare students for the ACT test.

 Contact our team today to help with the next step in creating a stellar college application!